-17. (1) A district education authority that has made an election under paragraph (4)(a)

-- (a) shall provide an early childhood program that promotes fluency in the lawit Lenguage and knowledge of lawit cultures and - the Inuit Language and knowledge of Inuit culture; and may provide other early childhood programs.
+- 17. (1) A district education authority that has made an election under paragraph (4)(a) - (a) shall provide an early childhood program that promotes fluency in the Inuit Language and knowledge of Inuit culture; and - (b) may provide other early childhood programs.